Sage-Bionetworks-IT/packer-amazonlinux-docker/README.md

 __Note__: The image will automatically be named gitrepo-branch (i.e. MyRepo-master)

 ### Versioning
 Versions are managed by git tags.
-When a tag is pushed travis will build an AMI for that tag.
+When a tag is pushed GH action will build an AMI for that tag.
 Tag builds are immutable for downstream dependencies.
 Once a tag build is generated the AMI for that build will never go away.